TJBachorz/odsy-customer-intake-api/README.md

 # Outdoor.sy API

->Customer data storage, sorting, and parsing
+>Customer data storage, sorting, and file parsing

 ## Table of Contents
 * [About](#about)